-- International flights have resumed, to and from destinations within 8 hours of Peru, including Canada, Costa Rica, Cuba, Dominican Republic, El Salvador, France, Holland, Jamaica, Mexico, Spain, the United Kingdom, and the United States. - All arrivals must: - Present, before boarding, a negative result of a PCR test undertaken not more than 72 hours prior to travel; - Complete an online electronic health declaration, and commitment to isolate or quarantine. - Arrivals who show symptoms must self-isolate for 14 days, monitored by the health authority.

-• All departures must present, before boarding, a negative result of a PCR test undertaken not more than 72 hours prior to travel.
+- Effective until at least 21 January, the suspension of international flights to and from destinations more than 8 hours journey from Peru is extended. - All arrivals must: - Present, before boarding, a negative result of a PCR test undertaken not more than 72 hours prior to travel; - Complete an online electronic health declaration, and commitment to isolate or quarantine. - Self-isolate for 14 days (effective 4 January 2021). - All departures must present, before boarding, a negative result of a PCR test undertaken not more than 72 hours prior to travel.